 Grigoryan’s other collaborations in the classical sphere have been with ensembles including the Goldner, Flinders and Australian String Quartets in Australia, and the Endellion, Skampa and Chilingirian Quartets in Europe.
 He regularly performs with the Southern Cross Soloists and has worked extensively with pianist Michael Kieran Harvey and baritone José Carbó, and was a founding member of Saffire, the Australian guitar quartet.
 He has also collaborated with numerous composers and premiered many new works, significantly with composers William Lovelady, Nigel Westlake and Shaun Rigney.

-Outside the classical world Grigoryan has had long term collaborations with MGT – a guitar trio featuring jazz icons Ralph Towner and Wofgang Muthspiel, and a duo with Austrian electric bassist Al Slavik.
+Outside the classical world Grigoryan has had long term collaborations with MGT – a guitar trio featuring jazz icons Ralph Towner and Wolfgang Muthspiel – and a duo with Austrian electric bassist Al Slavik.
 Alongside the Australian String Quartet he has recorded quintets by Muthspiel, Towner and Iain Grandage.
 With Leonard Grigoryan and with Joseph and James Tawadros he has formed Band of Brothers, performing a fusion of contemporary jazz, classical and Middle-Eastern music.
 For the last six years his duo with cellist (and wife) Sharon Grigoryan has become another productive and meaningful collaboration in a full musical life.
 Since 2010, Grigoryan has been the Artistic Director of the Adelaide Guitar Festival.